youmi-obg/LinkTrace-API/README.md

-This the document for track api.
+This the document for link trace api.

 ## Api